MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ::: moniker range="azure-devops"

 > [!NOTE]
 > A new version of Delivery Plans is available in public preview for Azure Boards.
 This feature is now part of Azure Boards and not an extension.
-To enable it, see [Manage or enable features](../../project/navigation/preview-features.md) and turn on **New Delivery Plans**.
+To enable it, see [Manage or enable features](../../project/navigation/preview-features.md) and turn on **New Delivery Plans Experience**.
 This new version of Delivery Plans provides support for the following tasks:
 > - Epics can be added to a delivery plan
 > - Work item cards can span iteration boundaries
 > - Drag and drop borders show when a work item starts and ends
 > - You can add backlog items to a team from a plan
+> - You can view work item dependencies
 > - Stakeholders can view plans